marcinzh/skutek/README.md

 A *Computation* is any value of a type derived from `Effectful[+A, -U]` trait.
 Parameter `A` is the result type of the *Computation*.
 Parameter `U` is the *Effect Stack* of the *Computation*.
-It's meaning is to act as a registry of *Effects* will have to be handled, before the result of the *Computation* can be obtained.
+It's meaning is to act as a registry of *Effects* that will have to be handled, before the result of the *Computation* can be obtained.

 Example:
 ```scala